 JHdata: Johns Hopkins data resources.
 They collect data on covid-19 from all over the world.

 There is an enormous amount of literature, and new papers on covid-19 are constantly appearing.
 Below are some suggestions, and in the end I provide some links to pages that have many more references.
+You should also search for literature yourself.

 SSI: Statens Serum Institut has collected all the reports and background material for their estimation of the reproduction number and the predictions of the future development of the epidemic in Denmark (all in Danish).
 Of particular interest is the Teknisk gennemgang af modellerne.